AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/chases/chase-options.md

 Sets how the cues in the chase are linked.
 The options
 are:

-<Keys.SoftKey>Link according to individual steps</Keys.SoftKey> - Each step in the chase will obey its
-individual link settings which are set using the [Playback View window](editing-a-chase.md#opening-a-chase-for-editing) or the [<Keys.HardKey>Unfold</Keys.HardKey> function](editing-a-chase.md#editing-a-chase-using-unfold).
+&nbsp;<Keys.SoftKey>Link according to individual steps</Keys.SoftKey> - Each step in the chase will obey its individual link settings which are set using the [Playback View window](editing-a-chase.md#opening-a-chase-for-editing) or the [<Keys.HardKey>Unfold</Keys.HardKey> function](editing-a-chase.md#editing-a-chase-using-unfold).